What if I claim Disability Living Allowance (DLA)?

 - You tell the DWP your care or mobility needs have changed

-The DWP will ask everyone else claiming DLA to claim PIP by the end of 2017.
+The DWP will ask everyone else claiming DLA to claim PIP by July 2019.
 This includes people who have a lifetime award.
 If you do not claim PIP when the DWP asks you to, your DLA will stop.

 If you do not claim PIP when the DWP asks you to, your DLA will stop.